nunogomes255/ffmpeg-shrinkwrap/README.md

 **A constraint-driven video compression pipeline designed for the Discord 10MB file limit.**

-`discord-compressor` automatically **compresses an entire directory worth of videos to fit Discord's 10MB limit** (or any target size) using **dynamic bitrate calculation** and intelligent fallback strategies.
+`ffmpeg-shrinkwrap` automatically **compresses an entire directory worth of videos to fit Discord's 10MB limit** (or any target size) using **dynamic bitrate calculation** and intelligent fallback strategies.
 Works on Linux, macOS, WSL, and native Windows.

 Unlike static presets, it calculates exact bitrates and uses a **heuristic** to balance quality against size constraints, automating the "trial and error" process of encoding, retrying, downscaling, and splitting.